rafaeltmbr/clock/README.md

 `yarn dev`

-this will run scripts to watch changes in the files located in the **./src** folder, then compiled files will be generated in the **./public** folder every time a source files is modified.
+this will execute scripts to watch changes in the files located in the **./src** folder, then compiled files will be generated in the **./public** folder every time a source files is modified.

 Production files can be created running the following command